 Halliburton learned of Mr. Rokison’s further appointments and sought to remove him as chairperson pursuant to section 24(1)(a) of the Arbitration Act 1996 (UK).
 Section 24(1)(a) empowers the court to remove an arbitrator where there are circumstances giving rise to justifiable doubts as to his or her impartiality (i.e. apparent bias).
-A substantively similar ground for removal exists in Article 12(2) of the United Nations Commission on International Trade Law (UNCITRAL) Model Law on International Commercial Arbitration 1985 (as amended in 2006), which meant that the dispute (and its resolution) was relevant for all Model Law countries (including, Australia, China, Germany, Hong Kong, Japan, and Singapore).
+A substantively similar ground for removal exists in Article 12(2) of the United Nations Commission on International Trade Law (UNCITRAL) Model Law on International Commercial Arbitration 1985 (as amended in 2006), which meant that the dispute (and its resolution) was relevant for all Model Law jurisdictions (including, Australia, Mainland China, Germany, Hong Kong, Japan, and Singapore).

 The circumstances alleged by Halliburton to give rise to justifiable doubts as to Mr. Rokison’s impartiality were his acceptance of the overlapping appointments and the failure to disclose such appointments.